polkadot-fellows/RFCs/text/0000-rewards.md

 ```
 Assuming more than 50% honesty, these median tell us how many approval votes form each validator.

+> NOTE: We are not going to calculating missed uploads on-chain as of yet.
+We have to discuss remove this from the RFC?

 We re-weight the `used_downloads` from the `i`th validator by their median times their expected `f+1` chunks and divided by how many chunks downloads they claimed, and sum them
 ```
 #[cfg(offchain)]